-To declare nursing as a major, incoming freshmen and sophomores must be admitted to Oklahoma City University and in good standing.
+To declare nursing as a major, incoming freshmen and sophomores must be admitted to Oklahoma City University.
 Oklahoma City University students changing majors to nursing also must not be on academic probation.

 Students must have a 3.00 cumulative GPA or higher; a cumulative GPA of 2.50 or higher on prerequisite science courses; all course-attempt grades in prerequisite science courses will be calculated into the GPA.
-All prerequisites must be completed within two attempts to progress to and enroll in junior-level nursing classes without undergoing further consideration.
-Students must achieve a score of 75 cumulative on the HESI Admission Assessment or a score of 78 on the TEAS admission test.
-Students must have not more than six credit hours of general education courses remaining before beginning 3000-level nursing courses.
+All prerequisites must be completed within two attempts earning the grade of a "C" or higher to progress to junior-level nursing courses.
+Prerequisite courses used in science gpa calculation\.
+All courses must have live lectures and live labs.
+Hybrids and online not accepted.: